adaptlearning/adapt-contrib-accordion/README.md

 >**body** (string): This content will be displayed when the learner opens this accordion element.
 It may contain HTML.

+>**\_imageAlignment** (string): Defines the alignment of the item image.
+Full: Image spans the entire width of the container below the text area.
+Left: Image aligned to the left of the text area.
+Right: Image aligned to the right of the text area.
+The default alignment is `full`.
+For smaller screens the alignment defaults to `full`.

 >**\_graphic** (object): An optional image which is displayed below the item body when the learner opens this accordion element.
 It contains values for **src**, **alt**, and **attribution**.

 >>**src** (string): File name (including path) of the image.
 Path should be relative to the *src* folder (e.g., *course/en/images/c-45-1.jpg*).